hashicorp/terraform-provider-kubernetes/website/docs/r/daemonset.html.markdown

 * When `spec.template.metadata.namespace` does not have a default value, it is empty if not set.

 * The `spec.template.metadata.namespace` is a stub field that does not affect the namespace in which the Pod will be created.
 The Pod will be created in the same namespace as the main resource.
-However, modifying this field will necessitate the recreation of the resource.
+However, modifying this field will force the resource recreation.

 Please see the [Pod resource](pod_v1.html#metadata) for reference.